DanielYohai/PluralsightProject0/tasks.md

 >>>
 ```

-Remember that you can run these unit tests from the Command Line Interface (CLI).
+Remember that you can run these unit tests from the Command Line Interface (CLI) with or without the `-v` option for more verbosity.

 Test the program from your CLI with `unittest`.

+`python -m unittest main.py`

 `python -m unittest -v main.py`

 Alternatively, you can test the same program with `pytest` and the results message will be similar (yet not identical) to the one returned by `unittest`.

+`python -m pytest main.py`

 `python -m pytest -v main.py`